-Avista participates in Washington's State optional Renewable Energy System Cost Recovery Program, which allows homeowners with renewable on-site power systems certified by the Washington State University Energy Program to earn various per kilowatt-hour (kWh) incentive payments for metered generation.
+Avista participates in Washington's State optional Renewable Energy System Cost Recovery Program, which allows homeowners or businesses with renewable on-site power systems certified by the Washington State University Energy Program to earn various per kilowatt-hour (kWh) incentive payments for metered generation.

 - The incentive amount is based on the total energy generated annually.

 - Payments are larger if the renewable energy equipment is manufactured in Washington State.

 - Payment has a maximum payout of $5,000 annually for systems 12 kWdc or less, or $25,000 annually for systems greater than 12kWdc per household and is paid by the state and administered through Avista.
 Incentives are capped at 50% of the cost of the system.